 Summer sessions provide a comprehensive program of day and evening courses and special workshops for Monmouth students and students in good standing at other colleges and universities.
 Summer session programming also provides a taste of college life and a head start for high school students who have completed either the junior or senior year.
 Because of Monmouth’s location near the shore, summer sessions are well attended by visiting students as well as Monmouth’s own students.

 The University offers five regular summer sessions.
-The maximum course load for summer school is twelve (12) credits.
+The maximum course load for graduate students in the summer is nine (9) credits.

 Students enrolled at other institutions should receive approval from that institution for courses for which credit is desired.
 Students must meet all course prerequisites.
 Admission into the summer program does not constitute acceptance into the University’s regular programs.